Brioflator/ReactNative-Project/README.md

 - [x] Authentication: login and register
 - [x] Routing and Screen logic
 - [x] User detail page with multiple color themeing and cool stats section
-- [x] List all available games with cool loading animation
+- [x] List all available games with a useful searchb-bar and filter section
 - [x] Create and Join Game with a playful cat
 - [x] Ship selection and placement facilitated by intuitive and robust UI design
 - [x] Send configuration to API